pdaszewski/FMX-Diagram-Designer/README.md

 2018-10-17 Added version with function to save and open diagrams projects in windows operating systems.
 Still must TO DO write function to save and open in android.

-2018-10-22 Added veriosn with fixing save and open functions for objects with multiline captions
+2018-10-22 Added version with fixing save and open functions for objects with multiline captions